Meroë: Civilization

-Meroë was the base of a flourishing kingdom whose wealth was centered around a strong iron industry, as well as international trade involving India and China.
-Metalworking is believed to have gone on in Meroë, possibly through bloomeries and blast furnaces, and Archibald Sayce reportedly referred to it as "the Birmingham of Africa", because of perceived vast production and trade of iron (a contention that is a matter of debate in modern scholarship).
+Meroë was the base of a flourishing kingdom whose wealth was centered around a strong iron industry.
+Metalworking is believed to have taken place in Meroë, possibly through bloomeries and blast furnaces.
+Archibald Sayce reportedly referred to it as "the Birmingham of Africa", because of perceived vast production and trade of iron (a contention that is a matter of debate in modern scholarship).

 The centralized control of production within the Meroitic empire and distribution of certain crafts and manufactures may have been politically important with their iron industry and pottery crafts gaining the most significant attention.
 The Meroitic settlements were oriented in a savannah orientation with the varying of permanent and less permanent agricultural settlements can be attributed to the exploitation of rainlands and savannah-oriented forms of subsistence.

 At the time, iron was one of the most important metals worldwide, and Meroitic metalworkers were among the best in the world.
+Meroë traded ivory, slaves, rare skins, ostrich feathers, copper, and ebony.
 Meroë also exported textiles and jewelry.
 Their textiles were based on cotton and working on this product reached its highest achievement in Nubia around 400 BC.
 Furthermore, Nubia was very rich in gold.
 It is possible that the Egyptian word for gold, nub, was the source of name of Nubia.
 Trade in "exotic" animals from farther south in Africa was another feature of their economy.

-Apart from the iron trade, pottery was a widespread and prominent industry in the Meroe kingdom.
-The production of fine and elaborated decorated wares was a strong tradition within the middle nile.
+Apart from the iron trade, pottery was a widespread and prominent industry in the Meroë kingdom.
+The production of fine and elaborately decorated wares was a strong tradition within the middle Nile.
 Such productions carried considerable social significance and are believed to be involved in mortuary rites.
 The long history of goods imported into the Meroitic empire and their subsequent distribution provides insight into the social and political workings of the Meroitic state.
 The major determinant of production was attributed to the availability of labor rather than the political power associated with land.
 Power was associated with control of people rather than control of territory.

 The sakia, was used to move water, in conjunction with irrigation, to increase crop production.

 At its peak, the rulers of Meroë controlled the Nile Valley north to south, over a straight-line distance of more than 1000 km.

-The King of Meroë was an autocratic ruler who shared his authority only with the Queen Mother, or Candace.
+The King of Meroë was an autocratic ruler who shared his authority only with the Queen Mother, or Kandake.
 However, the role of the Queen Mother remains obscure.
 The administration consisted of treasurers, seal bearers, heads of archives and chief scribes, among others.

 Although the people of Meroë also had southern deities such as Apedemak, the lion-son of Sekhmet (or Bast, depending upon the region), they also continued worshipping ancient Egyptian gods that they had brought with them.
 Among these deities were Amun, Tefnut, Horus, Isis, Thoth and Satis, though to a lesser extent.